jeffersonnnn/Javascript30/README.md

-# Javascript30 challenge by Jeff Ighalo
+# Javascript30 challenge by Jefferson Ighalo

 This repository will be holding all my code from the javascript30 challenge by <a href="http://www.github.com/wesbos">Wes Bos</a> over at <a href="http://www.javascript30.com">javascript30.com</a>